Nonlocal field theory of quasiparticle scattering in dipolar Bose-Einstein condensates: Solution of Eq.

 After substitution of the above ansatz in Eq.~\eqref{agensol} into the Bogoliubov equation \eqref{bogonambu} and a lengthy calculation with repeated use of the residue theorem, we find that \begin{widetext}

-\end{widetext} for all $x>0$, and similarly for $x<0$, with the integration running from $-\infty$ to $0$.
+\end{widetext} for all $x>0$, and similarly for $x<0$, with the {$q$} integration running from $-\infty$ to $0$. {Also, the Cauchy principal value is to be taken for the $q'$ integral contained inside the round brackets}.
 Eq.~\eqref{partial2} is true only if the term inside the outermost curly brackets vanishes, which then yields a Cauchy-type singular integral equation \cite{Polyanin}.

 Equation~\eqref{partial2} can be further simplified by relating $\Lambda_q$ to the scalar functions $\tilde{\Lambda}_{k',q}$ and $\tilde{\Lambda}_{p,q}$ occurring in Eqs.~\eqref{zetak}-\eqref{inteq} of the main text,